SuddenDevelopment/business/README.md

 DISCLAIMER: I have many years as a security professional.
-This information is freely given, not proprietary, and has no garuntees.
+This information is freely given, not proprietary, and has no guarantees.
 I hope that you find it useful. suggestion for improvements are alwasy welcome.

 1. **Hire a CISO** First things first.
 Hire someone that is dedicated to your information security and can spend the necessary time to walk through this process.
 A good competent CISO should be capable of all of the tasks here, just maybe not all at once.
 It will be a serial process until/unles there is more staff, but one person can go a long ways
 1. basics like **virus protection** on endpoints